 We remain committed to creating high quality jobs in our home in the North East, including roles in Data Science and Engineering.
 In the most recent reporting period, eight people have joined Atom, including two graduates.
 If you would like to join the Atom family, take a look at our vacancies.

 6. Partner with innovative Fintechs

 To date, Atom has partnered with one UK fintech to help us deliver our bid commitments and are in active dialogue with a number of other parties.

 We will imminently provide access to the first incarnation of our real time dashboard; this will enable the BCR to track our progress against project milestones.
 As promised, we’re publishing our first commitments update here, on our public website to show everyone how we’re progressing.

 During the first half of 2020, small business owners will begin to see our product roadmap online and with their input, have the ability to influence the experience and insights delivered to them.

 8. Invest own money alongside the award

 Alongside the BCR grant of £10m we remain committed to invest a further £15m of our own funding.

 It’s been a busy few months and there’s so much more to come!
-If you would like to find out more about our existing offering, check out our business loans page.
+If you would like to find out more about our existing offering, check out our secured loans page.